jabbott7335/ce-pe-bootcamp/docs/k8s/pod-creation.md

 ---
-title: Kubernetes Lab 1 - Pod Creation
+title: Lab K8s 1 - Pod Creation
 hide:
     - toc
 ---

-# Kubernetes Lab 1 - Pod Creation
+# Lab K8s 1 - Pod Creation

-## Problem
+## The Problem

 - Write a pod definition named `yoda-service-pod.yml` Then create a pod in the cluster using this definition to make sure it works.

-The specificationsof this pod are as follows:
+The specifications of this pod are as follows:

  - Use the `bitnami/nginx` container image.
  - The container needs a containerPort of `80`.